The tyParticleSkin modifier can be used to deform a regular mesh with a particle system.

 Ref frame: the reference frame to use as the initialization time for the skin.

-Max distance: the maximum distance that a particle can be from a mesh vertex/face in order to influence it.
+Distance: the distance that a particle can be from a mesh vertex/face in order to fully influence it.

 Max count: the maximum number of particles that can influence a mesh vertex.

 Consider particle meshes: controls whether nearest-particle distances will be calculated to particle meshes, instead of just particle positions.

 Weight all vertices: if no particles are within the maximum distance to a mesh vertex/face, the nearest particle (regardless of distance) will be used.
 This ensures all vertices are weighted to at least one particle, assuming at least one particle exists.